huggingface/blog/diffusion-models-class.md

     </a>
 </div>

 We are excited to share that the [Diffusion Models Class](https://github.com/huggingface/diffusion-models-class) with Hugging Face and Jonathan Whitaker will be released on November 28th!
-In this free course, you will learn all about the theory and application of diffusion models.
+In this free course, you will learn all about the theory and application of diffusion models -- one of the most exciting developments in deep learning this year.
 If you've never heard of diffusion models, here's a demo to give you a taste of what they can do:

 <iframe